13769 Main St #200, Lemont, IL 60439

 The road can be a challenging environment.
 Truckers, who spend their waking hours on America's roadways, know this better than anyone.

-Even though there is frequently less traffic on the roads at night, the National Safety Council estimates that 50 percent of all traffic deaths occur after sunset.
+Despite the fact that there is frequently less traffic on the roads at night, the National Safety Council estimates that 50 percent of all traffic deaths occur after sunset.
 From October through March, the peak time of day for fatal crashes is between 4 and 7:50 p.m.

 Fatigue is the most common cause of these types of accidents.
 Drowsy driving is equally as dangerous as drunk driving and has many of the same side effects, including hallucinations, confusion, impaired decision-making, delayed reaction times, and muscle weakness.